Functional Medicine

 Most cardiologists focus on managing lab numbers with medication.
 If cholesterol is high, prescribe a statin.
 If blood pressure is high, prescribe an antihypertensive.
 That approach manages the numbers but rarely addresses why those numbers are elevated.
 We look at the metabolic, hormonal, inflammatory, and lifestyle factors driving cardiovascular risk and treat those directly.
 The goal is to fix the cause, not just manage the result.

 Initial onboarding runs about $1,200 to $1,500 all-in.
-That covers a 100-biomarker blood panel (including the expanded cardiovascular markers described above), an InBody 770 body composition scan, provider prep time, and your full one-hour provider visit.
+That covers an 80-biomarker blood panel (including the expanded cardiovascular markers described above), an InBody 770 body composition scan, provider prep time, and your full one-hour provider visit.
 Follow-up visits are $275.
 A cardiac calcium score CT scan is ordered separately when indicated and typically costs $75 to $200 through imaging centers.
 We accept HSA, FSA, CareCredit, and all major cards.
 New patients get a $100 voucher toward their first visit.

 Yes.
 High blood pressure is often driven by insulin resistance, which causes sodium retention and fluid expansion.
 It can also be driven by chronic stress, poor sleep, hormonal imbalance, and inflammation.
 We test for all of these and build a treatment plan around what's actually causing your blood pressure to be elevated.
 As the root causes improve, many patients see their blood pressure normalize and can work with their doctor to reduce or discontinue medication.
 It's the same principle as statins: treat the cause, not just the number.